noisebridge/rfid-access-control/software/firmware/README.md

 See Makefile for details.

+The first time, you might want to initialize the eeprom to sensible values.

+    make eeprom-flash

+Sets the terminal name to `terminal` and sets the baud-rate to 9600.
+(Both values you can change later via the serial interface, using the `N` and `B` command)

 Testing line speed
 ------------------
 To test if the line speed is working for the given environment (long cable,